 ARTICLE 5.
-Prior to the game, an official shall inform the stadium clock operator of the length of the periods, and instruct him that:
+Prior to the game, an official shall inform the stadium clock operator of the length of the periods, and instruct them that:

 a.
 The clock should start on the Referee's winding signal only, or when the ball is snapped (whichever happens first).
 The clock must not be started if any other official gives a winding signal (Exception: during a free kick).

 c.
-If the on-field time keeper wants the time displayed to be adjusted, he shall either:
+If the on-field time keeper wants the time displayed to be adjusted, they shall either:

 1. Order a correction by asking an assistant to use the walkie-talkie or phone line (if provided).